-For C&D landfills that are not located in unstable areas, EPA assumed that the larger C&D landfills with greater remaining capacity would upgrade, and that the smaller C&D landfills with less remaining capacity would not.
-Therefore, EPA assumed that 95 percent of the landfills in each of the two largest size categories would upgrade (35 landfills in the >500 tpd category and 108 landfills in the 285-500 tpd category).
-EPA also assumed that 19 landfills in the 30-285 tpd category would upgrade.
-To calculate the national costs of groundwater monitoring for these 162 landfills, EPA simply multiplied the number of upgrading landfills in each size category by the appropriate per-landfill groundwater monitoring cost shown in Exhibit 3-1.
+EPA assumed that the larger C&D landfills with greater remaining capacity would upgrade, and that the smaller C&D landfills with less remaining cap acity would not.
+Therefore, EPA assumed that all of the landfills in each of the two largest size categories would upgrade (37 landfills in the >500 tpd category and 114 landfills in the 265-500 tpd category) EPA also assumed that 19 landfills in the 30-265 tpd category would upgrade To calculate the national costs of groundwater monitoring for these 170 landfills, EPA simply multiplied the number of upgrading landfills in each size category by the appropriate perlandfill groundwater monitoring cost shown in Exhibit 3-1.
 A similar approach was used to calculate corrective action costs, although here it was also necessary to estimate the number of upgrading landfills that would trigger corrective action.

 The RIA for the MSWLF criteria revisions estimated that about two-thirds of existing MSWLFs would trigger corrective action under Part 258.
 Although the revisions to Part 257 are similar to Part 258 with regard to corrective action, EPA believes that the characteristics of C&D landfills are such that they are less likely than MSWLFs to trigger corrective action.
-To estimate the proportion of C&D landfills that would trigger corrective action.
-EPA examined C&D landfill leachate data provided by NADC.
-Specifically, EPA calculated the median concentrations of constituents found in leachate from 21 landfills, and divided these concentrations by a dilution/attenuation factor of 10 to approximate concentrations at a monitoring well located at the waste management boundary.15 These concentrations were then compared to corrective action trigger levels such as Maximum Contaminant Levels (MCLs) promulgated under the Safe Drinking Water Act or, for constituents without MCLs, health-based levels in drinking water (reference concentrations for non-carcinogens and 10-5 risk-specific doses for carcinogens).
+To estimate the proportion of C&D landfills that would trigger corrective action, EPA examined C&D landfill leachate data provided by NADC.
+Specifically, EPA calculated the median concentrations of constituents found in leachate from 21 landfills, and divided these concentrations by a dilution/attenuation factor of 10 to approximate concentrations at a monitoring well located at the waste management boundary.
+These concentrations were then compared to corrective action trigger levels such as Maximum Contaminant Levels (MCLs) promulgated under the Safe Drinking Water Act or, for constituents without MCLs, health-based levels in drinking water (reference concentrations for non-carcinogens and 10-5 risk-specific doses for carcinogens).